Richard-McGhee/Golden-Programmer-Portfolio-Site/README.md

 Thinking about using Gold in some form, I need to grab my favorite gold hex from discord.
 Probably black or a very dark grey as well.
 I want a dark theme by default or to mabe have a theme choice that's togglable.
 No bright white!
 Easy on the eyes but nothing too crazy to keep up the "professionalism."

 I've got some design sketches made and I've had my friend help me look over them.
 I have a solid design for the Projects page and the Home page but I need to think up some ideasfor the Experience and Resume pages.

+For WordCloud specifically, I need to think of how exactly I want my skills array to be generated so I can set it up properly.
+Really wanting to decide if I wanna pass props or just generate locally in that component.